Package Leaflet: Information for the User

 Children and adolescents

-Other medicines and Abiraterona Zentiva
+Other medicines and Abiraterone Zentiva

-Consult your doctor or pharmacist before taking any medicine.
+Consult your doctor or pharmacist before taking any other medicine.

-Consult with your doctor if you are taking any of the medicines listed above.
+Consult your doctor if you are taking any of the medicines listed above.

-Abiraterona Zentiva with food
+Abiraterone Zentiva with food

-Pregnancy and breastfeeding
+Pregnancy and breast-feeding

-Abiraterona is not indicated in women.
+Abiraterone is not indicated in women.

-Driving and operating machines
+Driving and using machines

-Abiraterona Zentiva contains lactose and sodium
+Abiraterone Zentiva contains lactose and sodium

 This medicine contains lactose.
-If your doctor has told you that you have a certain sugar intolerance, consult with him before taking this medicine.
+If your doctor has told you that you have an intolerance to some sugars, consult them before taking this medicine.

 How much to take

-The recommended dose is 1,000 mg, (two tablets) once a day.
+The recommended dose is 1,000 mg (two tablets) once a day.

-How to take this medication
+How to take this medicine

 If you take more Abiraterone Zentiva than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, telephone: 91 562 04 20, indicating the medicine and the amount taken.

-If you forgot to take Abiraterone Zentiva
+If you forget to take Abiraterone Zentiva

-If you interrupt treatment with Abiraterone Zentiva
+If you stop taking Abiraterone Zentiva

 Do not stop taking abiraterone or prednisone or prednisolone unless your doctor tells you to.

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this product, ask your doctor or pharmacist.

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-They may be signs of low potassium levels in your blood.
+These may be signs of low potassium levels in your blood.

 Other side effects are: